January 7, 2023

 Instructions

 - Once the sauce is boiling, slowly whisk in cornstarch.
-Turn heat to low and let simmer while you prepare the chicken.
+Turn the heat to low and let simmer while you prepare the chicken.
 Stir occasionally.

 - In a large bowl, combine flour, cumin, chili powder, coriander, onion powder, salt, and black pepper.
 Whisk together.
-In a separate bowl add the buttermilk.
+In a separate bowl, add the buttermilk.

 - Work in batches to cook the chicken in the following order.
 Take the 1-inch chicken pieces and dip them in the flour mixture.
-Then dip them in the buttermilk.
+Next, dip them in the buttermilk.
 Then dip them back in the flour mixture.
-Tap excess flour off of the chicken pieces and add to the hot 350°F oil.
+Tap the excess flour off of the chicken pieces and add to the hot 350°F oil.

 - When all the chicken is cooked, place it in a large mixing bowl.
 Pour the hot honey sauce over the top of the chicken.
 Use tongs or a large spoon to “toss” the chicken with the honey sauce.